One of two classes I took in Fall 2013. These were all done in charcoal and/or graphite.

 Focal point studies and one on toned paper, which I still need lots more practice with.

 Don’t remember what we were focusing on this week, to be honest.
-Really like how that middle drawing turned out though.
+Really like how that last drawing turned out though.

 An all-graphite study with no time limit.
 Actually I think I used a little charcoal to darken the hair, but yeah.